An official website of the European Union. See all European Institutions

 What is the application process?

 The Washington Delegation is responsible for applications from Americans living and working in the United States.
-Please complete the following forms and send the originals by mail and copies by e-mail to the Delegation, no later than the deadline of March 1st 2018.
+Please complete the following forms and send by mail or by e-mail to the Delegation, no later than the deadline of April 10th 2019.

 Applications should be addressed to: